yume-chan/ya-webadb/packages/struct/README.md

 >;
 ```

-Appends a `FieldDefinition` to the `Struct.
+Appends a `FieldDefinition` to the `Struct`.

-All above built-in methods are all alias to this method.
+All above built-in methods are alias of `field`.
+To add a field of a custom type, let users call `field` with your custom `FieldDefinition` implementation.

 ### FieldDefinition